Charlotte Sacred Harp Singers

 Our singing schedule is a bit irregular at this time.

 Please check our Facebook group for information about upcoming singings.

 ** Also visit us on our Facebook Page!
 Click here.**

 Sacred Harp is a form of a cappella (unaccompanied) singing unique to America.
 This type of singing has been passed down from generation to generation since the 1700s, having been rooted in colonial "singing schools".
 Sacred Harp singings are not performances; all are encouraged to participate as singers, though visitors are always welcome to participate as listeners.

 Sacred Harp singing is closely related to Christian Harmony, Southern Harmony, and Old Harp/New Harp singing.
 The term "sacred harp" refers to the most holy instrument of all -- the human voice.

 For more information about the history of Sacred Harp singing, visit Fasola or Wikipedia.

 When and Where Are the Charlotte Sacred Harp Singings?

-Charlotte Sacred Harp Singings occur every month.
-We sing from the tunebook The Sacred Harp, 1991 Edition.
+Charlotte Sacred Harp Singings currently occur on an irregular basis.
+We sing from the tunebook The Sacred Harp, 1991 Edition, and occasionally from other books such as The Shenandoah Harmony.
 Singing does not require auditions or great talent -- just enthusiasm!

 Click here to see photos of some Charlotte Sacred Harp singings.